PHSI-supplements/labs/lab-templates/README.md

 ```
 You expected the editor should open for you to provide a commit message, but it didn't.
 - If `git commit` exits with *nothing to commit, working tree clean*, then either you forgot to run `git add`, or there were no changes to stage when you ran `git add`.
+  Run `git status` to see what (if anything) is changed.
+- If the screen changed but looks "stuck," then Git has probably opened a text editor in the terminal (often Vim or Nano) and is waiting fo ryou to type a commit message.
+  Type a short message describing your changes, then save and exit the editor
+- If you see *Aborting commit due to empty commit message*, then the editor was closed without you having entered a commit message.
+  Run `git commit` again and include a commit message.
+- If an editor opened outside the terminal, then switch to that window to enter your commit message.

 If you cannot resolve the problem(s) yourself, then talk with a TA or the instructor.